ocefpaf/.github-1/CONTRIBUTING.md

 First off, thank you for considering contributing to IOOS.
 It's people like you that make the IOOS community useful and successful.
-There are many ways to contribute, from writing tutorials or examples for out [notebook gallery](https://ioos.github.io/ioos_code_lab/content/intro.html), improvements to the documentation, submitting bug reports and feature requests, or even writing code which can be incorporated into IOOS software for everyone to use.
+There are many ways to contribute, from writing tutorials or examples for our [notebook gallery](https://ioos.github.io/ioos_code_lab/content/intro.html), improvements to the documentation, submitting bug reports and feature requests, or even writing code which can be incorporated into IOOS software for everyone to use.